Digital-Forensics-Discord-Server/GitHubLearningPlayground/README.md

 please fix this spelling error

-please fix this spelling errrr
+please fix this spelling error